 Remove your financing condition

-Once your mortgage broker has a firm commitment from a lender to give you a mortgage they will ask you to sign a commitment letter from the lender and the mortgage is yours.
-As soon as you a satisfied that you have secured the mortgage you will need to sign a “notice of waiver/satisfaction of conditions” This one page form basically states that you have secured a mortgage or that you a reasonably sure that your mortgage has been secured and you want to “waive the financing condition” making this part of the contracting firm.
+Once your mortgage broker has a firm commitment from a lender to give you a mortgage, they will ask you to sign a commitment letter from the lender.
+After this, the mortgage is yours.
+As soon as you are satisfied that you have secured the mortgage, you will need to sign a “notice of waiver/satisfaction of conditions.”
+This one page form basically states that you have secured a mortgage, or that you are reasonably sure that your mortgage has been secured and you want to “waive the financing condition,” making this part of the contracting firm.

 Remove your home inspection condition

-Once your home inspector has done the home inspection and has taken the time to properly explain his report you will know if you want to proceed with the purchase or walk away.
-If you are satisfied with the condition of the house you will need to sign a “notice of waiver/satisfaction of conditions” ” This one page form basically states that you have completed a home inspection with a licenced home inspector and that you are satisfied with the condition of the home and you want to “waive the Home Inspection condition” making this part of the contracting firm.
+Once your home inspector has completed the home inspection and has taken the time to properly explain his report, you will know if you want to proceed with the purchase or walk away.
+If you are satisfied with the condition of the house you will need to sign a “notice of waiver/satisfaction of conditions.”
+This one page form basically states that you have completed a home inspection with a licensed home inspector, that you are satisfied with the condition of the home, and that you want to “waive the Home Inspection condition,” making this part of the contracting firm.

 Remove your condo document review condition

-The condo document reviewer that you choose will take a few day to review your document, then schedule a meeting in person or over the phone to review the state of your condominium.
-If you are satisfied with the condition of your condominium after that review, you will need to sign a “notice of waiver/satisfaction of conditions” This one page form basically states that you have reviewed the condo documents, and you are satisfied with the current state of the condominium documents, and you want to “waive the financing condition” making this part of the contracting firm.
+The condo document reviewer that you choose will take a few days to review your document.
+They will then schedule a meeting in person or over the phone to review the state of your condominium.
+If you are satisfied with the condition of your condominium after that review, you will need to sign a “notice of waiver/satisfaction of conditions.”
+This one page form basically states that you have reviewed the condo documents, that you are satisfied with the current state of the condominium documents, and that you want to “waive the financing condition,” making this part of the contracting firm.

 Remove all other conditions

-At this point, you will want to work of any special or additional conditions that you might have put in the offer and once that has been dealt with signing a “notice of waiver/satisfaction of conditions.”
+At this point, you will want to work out any special or additional conditions that you may have put in the offer.
+Once that has been dealt with, sign a “notice of waiver/satisfaction of conditions.”

 At this point, you have removed all the conditions, and you have a firm deal.
 Take a deep breath knowing that the uphill part is done.
-Your REALTOR’s® conveyancing department will be taking the offer, the signed waivers, and any other amendment that were made to the contract, putting them together in a file and sending them to the lawyer that you have chosen.
+Your REALTOR’s® conveyancing department will be taking the offer, the signed waivers, and any other amendments that were made to the contract, putting them together in a file, and sending them to the lawyer that you have chosen.

 Make an appointment with your lawyer

-Your lawyer will have your contact information sent to them when your REALTOR’s® conveyancing send over the file, but it would be a good idea to phone your lawyer and make sure they know who you are and the best number to phone is.
+Your lawyer will have your contact information sent to them when your REALTOR’s® conveyancing department sends over the file, but it would be a good idea to phone your lawyer and make sure they know who you are and how best to contact you.

-It is a good Idea to phone your utility companies and advise them on your upcoming move.
-You will have enough things to do on a moving day without worrying about setting up your gas, or electricity.
-Take a look at our Address Change page to find out who you should contact.
+It is a good idea to phone your utility companies and advise them on your upcoming move.
+You will have enough things to do on a moving day without worrying about setting up your gas or electricity.
+Take a look at our Address Change page to find out whom you should contact.

 Call your insurance company to put fire insurance in your new home; you will not be able to take possession without fire insurance in place.

-Now you are in the house you will do a walk through with your REALTOR® making sure everything is as it should be, according to the contract.
+Now that you are in the house you will do a walk through with your REALTOR® to make sure everything is in accordance with the contract.
 If there are problems, your REALTOR® will inform your lawyer, and they will seek a solution.

-Finally, the day is here!!
-The process starts that morning when your lender sends the mortgage proceeded to your lawyer’s trust account.
-Your lawyer then sends the mortgage money along with your down payment to the seller’s lawyer trust account.
-Once the Selling lawyer has confirmed that the full amount has been received in their trust account, they will phone the listing agent and tell them to release the keys.
+Finally, the day is here!
+The process starts the morning of, when your lender sends the mortgage proceeded to your lawyer’s trust account.
+Your lawyer then sends the mortgage money along with your down payment to the seller’s lawyer’s trust account.
+Once the selling lawyer has confirmed that the full amount has been received in their trust account, they will phone the listing agent and tell them to release the keys.
 The listing agent will then tell your real estate agent that the keys have been released and he can pick them up, and release them at 12:00 noon.
-Note: please keep in mind that it is common to have a wire transfer be held up for a variety of reasons so don’t book movers, cleaners, or another professional for 12:00 noon as you might not get access to the property at that exact time.
+Note: please keep in mind that it is common to have a wire transfer be held up for a variety of reasons, so don’t book movers, cleaners, or other professional services for 12:00 noon, as you might not get access to the property at that exact time.
 Ask your REALTOR® when to book these services.

 Enjoy your new home

 Enjoy your new home and call your REALTOR® if questions come up along the way.
-Just because the transaction competes your REALTOR® should still have the mind set of still working for you.
+Even though the transaction is complete, your REALTOR® should still have the mindset of working for you.

-If you have been happy with the service, your REALTOR® has provided… refer him!!
-Friends, family and coworkers deserve to be as happy with the buying or selling of their new home as you are, so share your experience with them.
+If you have been happy with the service your REALTOR® has provided… refer them!
+Friends, family, and coworkers deserve to be as happy with the buying or selling of their new home as you are, so share your experience with them.
 The highest form of thanks to your REALTOR® is when they receive a referral because of your kind words.